socadk/design-practice-repository/artifact-templates/SDPR-CandidateEndpointList.md

 ### Hints and Pitfalls to Avoid
-Taking the output of Step 3 in our seven-step approach (or equivalent output of another business analysis and architecture design method) into account, you may want to follow the following steps when populating the CEL table (and, in the next step, the [Refined Endpoint List (REL)](SDPR-RefinedEndpointList.md)):
+Taking the output of Step 3 in our seven-step approach (or equivalent output of another business analysis and architecture design method) into account, you may want to follow the following steps when populating the CEL table (and, in the next step, the [Refined Endpoint List](SDPR-RefinedEndpointList.md)):
 <!-- source: from MAP, unpublished so far -->

 1. Add one candidate API per functional partition a.k.a *Subdomain* in DDD (@Evans:2003); note that some DDD literature also talks about *Bounded Contexts* here (@Vernon:2013); optionally, also add one candidate endpoint per *Entity* and *Service* in a subdomain and/or *Aggregate* in a bounded context.